OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ### Debugging the Container

-In case you need to debug something inside the container or perform any administrative tasks, you can exec into the container as follows.
+In case we need to debug something inside the container or perform any administrative tasks, we can exec into the container as follows.
 This starts a shell inside the container.

 ```shell linenums="1"